 2(j) Does the Canada Revenue Agency have a written policy on how a promoter should maintain accounts for the funds held under a RESP?

 Canada Revenue Agency does not have a written policy on how a promoter should account for RESPs.
-However, promoters might want to contact HRSDC to ask about accounting policies for the CESP.
+However, promoters might want to contact ESDC to ask about accounting policies for the CESP.

 2(k) Can a promoter offer subscribers an advantage when contracting for an ESP?